 The project enrolls rice farmers in a program to reduce GHG emissions by improving their rice cultivation practices.
-As at December 31, 2022 there were approximately 28,000 landholders enrolled in the project comprising approximately 30,000 ha of farmland and enrollment is continuing.
-Core CarbonX compensates participating landholders by paying them a portion of the proceeds from the sale of each carbon credit.
-The improved cultivation practices and resulting GHG emission reductions are achieved through implementing Alternate Wetting and Drying ("AWD") or a combination of AWD and Direct-Seeded Rice ("DSR") farming methods.
-As part of the project, Core CarbonX will also install field water tubes to monitor the water depth to notify farmers when to change the water regime in their fields.
-The conventional rice cultivation practice of continuous flooding requires large amounts of water and also results in methane production through anaerobic decomposition of soil.
-By converting to the AWD protocol, water usage is expected to decrease up to 30%, resulting in energy conservation from reduced water pumping, and GHG emissions are estimated to decrease by up to 50%.
+As at December 31, 2023, there were approximately 28,000 landholders enrolled in the project comprising approximately 37,000 ha of farmland and enrollment is continuing and the project expects to enroll approximately 62,000 ha of farmland.
+Core CarbonX will compensate participating landholders by paying them a portion of the net proceeds from the sale of each carbon credit.
+The improved cultivation practices and resulting GHG emission reductions are achieved through implementing AWD or AWD and Direct-Seeded Rice ("DSR") measures.
+As part of the project, Core CarbonX will install field water tubes to monitor the water depth to notify farmers when to change the water regime in their fields.
+The conventional rice cultivation practice of continuous flooding results in larger methane production through anaerobic decomposition of soil.
+By implementing the AWD measures, water usage is expected to decrease up to 20-30%, resulting in associated energy savings from reduced water pumping, and GHG emissions are estimated to decrease by up to 50%.

-Although the project is not currently seeking accreditation of Co-Benefits from a standard, it is expected to achieve Co-Benefits including targeting poverty and hunger by increasing crop yield though improved farming techniques, creating job opportunities and utilizing a public-private partnership to transfer technologies for use in monitoring the outputs from the research stage to the fields.
+Although the project is not currently seeking accreditation of Co-Benefits from a Standard, it is expected to achieve Co-Benefits including targeting poverty and hunger by increasing crop yield though improved farming techniques, creating job opportunities and utilizing a public-private partnership to transfer technologies for use in monitoring the outputs from the research stage to the fields.
 See "- Overview of Carbon Credit Markets - Co-Benefits - Co-Benefits Overview".